VAGAScom/protoboard/README.md

 ### Check Services and Circuits Status

-If you want to check the services and circuits registered in Protoboard you can use `Protoboard::CircuitBreaker.services_healthcheck`

-it will return a hash with the status of all circuits:
+If you want to check the services and circuits registered in Protoboard you can use `Protoboard::CircuitBreaker.services_healthcheck`, it will return a hash with the status of all circuits:

 ```ruby
 {